sparkmicro/Ki-nTree/README.md

 ### Usage Instructions

-> :warning: Warning: **KiCad library writer is still in development**: Make sure to open KiCad libraries inside the symbol editor and save them after adding symbols.

 #### Before Starting

 If you intend to use Ki-nTree with InvenTree, this tool offers to setup the InvenTree category tree with a simple script that you can run as follow: